Unifying Floquet theory of longitudinal and dispersive readout

-{\it Extension to multi-level systems -- } The study of realistic systems requires to go beyond the idealized two-level scenario.
-In the SM~\cite{SM}, we show that a straightforward generalization of Eqs.~(\ref{eq:floquet}-\ref{eq:effective_H_a}) to $m$-levels still holds.
+{\it Extension to multi-level systems -- } Realistic systems require to go beyond the idealized two-level scenario.
+In the SM~\cite{SM}, we show that a straightforward generalization of Eqs.~(\ref{eq:floquet}-\ref{eq:effective_H_a}) to $m$-levels still holds~\cite{ruskov2023longitudinal}.
 The effective Floquet Hamiltonian becomes